lardemua/atlascar2/README.md

 **Note: This part is only necessary if the atlascar is not configured or to check the ethernet IP addresses of the ethernet ports for the sensors.**

-In the car exists two switches to connect to the server.
+In the car there are two switches to connect to the server.
 * One in the front bumper which connects the 2D lidars and the 3D lidar.
-* Another in the roof where the top cameras are connected
+* Another in the roof where the top cameras are connected.

-In the table above, it can be seen that both of these sensors need diferent IP addresses to work.
+In the table above, it can be seen that both of these sensors need different IP addresses to work.

 ### Front bumper switch

-In the ethernet port on the pc it must be the following ip address and mask:
+The ethernet port on the pc must have the following ip address and mask:
 `IP: 198.162.0.3   Mask: 255.255.255.0`

  <p align="center">